Skip to content

 The right supplements

-Supplements can also have a positive effect on your sleep-wake rhythm.
-The following dietary supplements are particularly popular in biohacking:
+Supplements can also positively influence your sleep-wake cycle.
+The following supplements are particularly popular for biohacking:

 magnesium

-magnesium fulfills many important functions in our body.
+magnesium performs many important functions in our body.
 The mineral supports our sleep primarily through:

 • Support of the nervous system: Magnesium binds to the GABA receptors in our brain.
-GABA (gamma-aminobutyric acid) is a neurotransmitter known for its calming properties - and is therefore also crucial for our sleep.
+GABA (gamma-aminobutyric acid) is a neurotransmitter known for its calming properties—and therefore crucial for our sleep.

-• Fewer sleep disturbances: A lack of magnesium is often responsible for sleep problems - for example due to restless legs syndrome or classic calf cramps.
+• Fewer sleep disturbances: A magnesium deficiency in particular is often responsible for sleep problems - for example, due to restless legs syndrome or classic calf cramps.

 This includes: